Small Space Gardening: How To Grow Peas In Pots & Make A Trellis For Them

 This is a disease that will affect plants that are stressed, so it is important to ensure your peas are healthy.
 Here are some things to do to prevent powdery mildew becoming a problem:

-• Like any other fungus, mildew thrives in damp condition, so make sure that you give your peas space to ensure good air circulation.
+• Like any other fungus, mildew thrives in damp conditions, so make sure that you give your peas space to ensure good air circulation.

-• Fungi will from on dead plant debris, so clear away any dead plant material in the pot
+• Fungi will form on dead plant debris, so clear away any dead plant material in the pot

 • Some varieties of peas are resistant to mildew, so growing these will lower the chances of it getting a problem

-• If you spot any signs of the disease, remove the infected leave or stem and destroy it, don’t compost
+• If you spot any signs of the disease, remove the infected leaf or stem and destroy it, but don’t compost

 Frequently Asked Questions?